Product Details

 Customer Reviews

-Arrangement, Slower Tempo Reduce Temptation To Compare This With Original4
+Arrangement, Slower Tempo Reduce Temptation To Compare This With Original

 Usually, when an artist covers a classic song such as this one from the band U2, they'll be at least a small amount of backlash from fans of the original artist.
 And it's very hard to best the original simply because that's the one that's been stuck in your head through all the years.